27 Jun 4 Best Practices for Writing Emails that Get Opened & Read

 To write email content people really love, Roy explains, “start by highlighting key points in headers or drawing special attention to them.
 Also, make the email format easy to read.
 Many people only scan emails; few read an entire email.
-Email format and structure is essential, and it goes back to knowing your audience.
+Email format and structure are essential, and it goes back to knowing your audience.
 This means knowing what they care about; if your audience is marketers, then sending an email about the benefits of meditation is unlikely to engage them.
 Again mine your data to see what kind of content your readers find interesting and try to reproduce it in future emails.”

 Do not be vague about the message you are trying to convey; Ben highlights: “Your recipient wants to know why you’re talking to them, so tell them!”

 The key is to put your audience first…think about how they’d feel when reading your email.
 Instead of writing as though your audience is a mass of faceless people, consider writing in a respectful, conversational tone.
 After all, your goal is to connect with your subscribers.

 As a marketer, you’re not writing emails just for the fun of it, are you?